apex/node-apex/Readme.md

 })
 ```

-Without apex-node it looks something like the following, as Lambda does not try/catch, and the Context
+Without this module it looks something like the following, as Lambda does not try/catch, and the Context
 provided has awkward method names that are not idiomatic.

 ```js